 I’m talking of those who think it’s cool to be involved in some social activity only to post updates and pictures about it on social media.
 Today being active for a social cause seems to be more of a style statement and when those kinds of people come and tell me to take up volunteering by writing about it; I convey my opinion loud and clear.
 People have different interests and being forced to volunteer for a social cause is just not what I would like to do.
 Simple.

 So, have you been asked the same questions?
-What were you answers for those questions?
+What were your answers to those questions?
 Any other interesting question that has been thrown at you?
 Do share it here 🙂